 Reopening status in countries that banned or restricted events

-Aruba lifted all entry requirements for international travelers on March 19.
-Tourists will still be required to fill out an Aruba Embarkation/Disembarkation card and purchase Aruba Visitors Insurance prior to arrival.
+Aruba lifted all entry requirements for international travelers in March 2022.
+Tourists are still required to fill out an Aruba Embarkation/Disembarkation card and purchase Aruba Visitors Insurance prior to arrival.
 All local Covid-19 protocols have

 already been lifted.

-On Oct.
-14, Australia will end the mandatory five-day quarantine for anyone who tests positive for Covid-19.
-The mask mandate for domestic and inbound international flights was lifted on Sept.
-9.
+In October 2022, Australia ended the mandatory five-day quarantine for anyone who tests positive for Covid-19.
+The mask mandate for domestic and inbound international flights was lifted the previous month.

-As of July 6, travelers no longer need to show proof of vaccination or complete the digital passenger declaration in order to enter the country.
-Covid-19 testing requirements for inbound travelers were lifted in April.
+Since July 2022 travelers have no longer needed to show proof of vaccination or complete the digital passenger declaration in order to enter the country.
+Covid-19 testing requirements for inbound travelers were lifted in April 2022.

 Other Covid-19 restrictions vary by region.
 Travel updates can be found on the Australian Department of Health's website.

-As of March 5, a negative test result is no longer needed for entry to events, bars, restaurants and other activities.
-Nightclubs are able to reopen, a midnight curfew for restaurants and bars ended, and limits on event sizes were removed.
+As of March 2022, a negative test result is no longer needed for entry to events, bars, restaurants and other activities.
+Nightclubs have reopened, a midnight curfew for restaurants and bars ended, and limits on event sizes were removed.
 Masks are no

 longer required on public transportation and in pharmacies.